 In the recent past, Russia was looking quite perplexed and whimsical on deciding the state of cryptocurrency operations within the country.
-The heads of different financial departments have been seen making quite contradictory statements and till now no final conclusion has been derived in this regard till now.
+The heads of various financial departments have made several contradictory statements, and so far, they have not reached any final conclusion on the matter.

 Taking a step further, Anatoly Aksakov, Chairman of the State Duma Committee on Financial Markets and other Russian deputies have recently submitted a draft-law on digital financial assets directed towards regulating Initial Coin Offerings and digital currencies, noted an official press release on March 20.

-The press release notes that as per the recent instructions provided by Russian President Vladimir Putin the documents “On Digital Financial Assets” and “On Alternative Methods of Fundraising (Crowdfunding)” have been prepared while stating that the cryptocurrency regulations will become a law by July 1, 2018.
+The press release notes that, following recent instructions from Russian President Vladimir Putin, officials have prepared the documents ‘On Digital Financial Assets’ and ‘On Alternative Methods of Fundraising (Crowdfunding).’
+It also states that the cryptocurrency regulations will become law by July 1, 2018.

 The legislative proposal put forward in State Duma, the lower house of country’s parliament aims to define that how digital currencies fit into the Russian law and remove the uncertainties that have kept the decision on a stand-still.

-Under the new bill, only operators who are licensed under the law of “Securities Market” will be granted the permission to handle these digital assets.
-The bill reads: “Operators of exchanges of digital financial assets can only be legal entities established in accordance with the law of the Russian Federation and carry out the types of activities defined in articles 3, 4, 5 of the Federal Law of April 22, 1996.”
+Under the new bill, only operators licensed under the ‘Securities Market’ law will receive permission to handle these digital assets.
+The bill states: ‘Only legal entities established under Russian law and engaged in the activities outlined in Articles 3, 4, and 5 of the Federal Law of April 22, 1996, can operate exchanges for digital financial assets.’

 The Russian Ministry of Finance introduced the first bill “On Digital Financial Assets” earlier this year on Jan 25.
 The bill calls for considering cryptocurrencies as digital financial assets and allows customers to trade only through authorized customer exchanges.
 It also establishes KYC regulations for ICOs.